vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

         { model with Velocity = Vector3.Zero }, []
 ```

 Copying from the elmish library, my update function return a new model along with a list of Messages.
 The list of message let me follow up a given message with multiple messages.
 And since most of the time I don't want to pass a message as a follow up, I can return an empty list without having to create a special Empty message.
-Truly, the separation between update and view is not neccessary but I like the separation.

 I also need to create an empty and init function.
 The empty function will be used to initialize a class member.
 Then I use the init function to set the proper value.